patrikx3/onenote/README.md

 * **Close to the tray** — when checked, minimizes to tray instead of exiting; when unchecked, closes completely on quit
 * **Proxy settings** — configurable through the settings menu
+* **Auto-launch on login** — start P3X OneNote on OS login, minimized to system tray.
+Available on AppImage, deb, and rpm (hidden on Snap/Flatpak where the OS manages autostart).
+* **Settings backup/restore** — export all app settings (tabs, bookmarks, preferences) to a single JSON file and import them back.
+Useful when switching machines or reinstalling.

 **Other:**

+* **Offline detection and auto-reload** — detects network loss, shows "You are offline" notification, and automatically reloads all tabs when connectivity returns.
+Debounced to avoid reload spam on flaky connections.
+* **Report issue / request feature** — quick menu item (Help > Report issue) to open a new GitHub issue directly from the app.
 * **Granular session cleaner** — clear cookies, cache, or everything for all tabs or just the current tab (P3X OneNote menu > Clear data and restart)
 * **Multi-monitor safety** — if you disconnect a monitor and the window would appear off-screen, it automatically centers on the primary display
 * **Bookmark folders** — organize bookmarks into nested folders using `/` separator (e.g. `Work/Projects`).
 Folders appear as submenus with 📁 icons in the Bookmarks menu.